History of Singapore: 1867–1942: Straits Settlements Crown Colony

 As Singapore continued to grow, the deficiencies in the Straits Settlements administration became serious and Singapore's merchant community began agitating against British Indian rule.
 The British government agreed to establish the Straits Settlements as a separate Crown Colony on 1 April 1867.
 This new colony was ruled by a governor under the supervision of the Colonial Office in London.
 An executive council and a legislative council assisted the governor.
 Although members of the councils were not elected, more representatives for the local population were gradually included over the years.

 The colonial government embarked on several measures to address the serious social problems facing Singapore.
 A Chinese Protectorate under Pickering was established in 1877 to address the needs of the Chinese community, especially in controlling the worst abuses of the coolie trade and protecting Chinese women from forced prostitution.
 In 1889 Governor Sir Cecil Clementi Smith banned secret societies, driving them underground.
 Nevertheless, many social problems persisted up through the post-war era, including an acute housing shortage and poor health and living standards.
 In 1906, the Tongmenghui, a revolutionary Chinese organisation dedicated to the overthrow of the Qing Dynasty and led by Sun Yat-sen, founded its Nanyang branch in Singapore, which served as the organisation's headquarters in Southeast Asia.
-The members of the branch included Dr. Wong Hong-Kui (黃康衢), Mr. Tan Chor Lam and Mr. Teo Eng Hock.
-Chan Cho-Nam (陳楚楠, 1884–1971, originally a rubber manufacturer), Cheung Wing-Fook (張永福, originally a rubber shoe manufacturer) and Chan Po-Yin (陳步賢, 1883–1965) started the revolution-related Chong Shing Chinese Daily Newspaper (中興日報, 中興 meaning China revival), with the inaugural issue on 20 August 1907 and a daily distribution of 1000 copies.
-The newspaper ended in 1910, presumably due to the revolution in 1911.
+The members of the branch included Wong Hong-Kui (黃康衢), Tan Chor Lam and Teo Eng Hock.
+Chan Cho-Nam (陳楚楠, 1884–1971, originally a rubber manufacturer), Cheung Wing-Fook (張永福, originally a rubber shoe manufacturer) and Chan Po-Yin (陳步賢, 1883–1965) started Chong Shing Yit Pao, a Chinese-language newspaper, in response to the growing influence of The Union Times, which was controlled by reformists.
+The inaugural edition of the newspaper was published on 20 August 1907.
+The paper folded in 1910 due to financial difficulties.
 Working with other Cantonese people, Chan, Cheung and Chan opened the revolution-related Kai Ming Bookstore (開明書報社, 開明 meaning open-mindedness and wisdom) in Singapore.
 For the revolution, Chan Po-Yin raised over 30,000 yuan for the purchase and shipment (from Singapore to China) of military equipment and for the support of the expenses of people travelling from Singapore to China for revolutionary work.
 The immigrant Chinese population in Singapore donated generously to Tongmenghui, which organised the 1911 Xinhai Revolution that led to the establishment of the Republic of China.